JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

-# Drawing on Canvas
+# Drawing with Cairo

 !!! note "Example"
     The code on this page can be found in "canvas.jl" in the "example" subdirectory.

-Cairo based drawing is done on a `Canvas`.
-You control what appears on this canvas by defining a `draw` function:
+Cairo based drawing can be done on Gtk4.jl's `Canvas` widget, which is based on GTK's `GtkDrawingArea`.
+The canvas widget comes with a backing store Cairo image surface.
+You control what is drawn on this backing store by defining a `draw` function:

 ```julia
 using Gtk4, Graphics